 This will allow you to unlock the file and then let it go.
 You can click the Empty link again.
 Alternatively, Control-click the file to click Delete immediately.

 You might have a hard disk problem that prevents your Trash from emptying.
 This can be checked by opening Disk Utility and using First Aid.
+Or you can buy google play reviews for more details.

 These are the steps to finish the process